cornish/pathology-nlp/README.md

    1. Process to parse reports
    2. Extracted structured information
 4. Do we care about Notes? e.g. "Histologic Type (Note B)" Notes are just to help fill out form, don't need to store.
-5. If differeences between PDF and XML, PDF is winner as that's what people fill out.
+5. If differences between PDF and XML, PDF is winner as that's what people fill out.

 The `diagnosticcomment`, `finaldiagnosis`, or `microscopicdescription` fields may contain synoptic reports